Foysal-Munsy/Foysal-Munsy/README.md

 <br>
 <br>
-- 🥅 2023 Goals: To achieve my goal in competitive programming.<br>
+- 🥅 2023 Goals: To achieve one of my goals in competitive programming.<br>
+- 🥅 2024 Goals: To play the ICPC Regional final<br>
 - 👀 I am interested in competitive programming.<br>
 - 🌱 Currently, I am doing competitive programming in the online judge and learning a lot from there.<br>
 - 👯 I’m looking to collaborate on Web development and problem-solving.<br>